cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

-1. Add more standard controls to the data loader.
-1. Add parameters to parameter editor for test and/or score.
 1. Make a Knowledge editor, persist knowledge.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT: